luca-g97/Master-Thesis/README.md

 ### Interactive AI Playground

 This notebook provides a hands-on "playground" environment to experiment with the foundational findings of the RENN framework.
 It allows users to explore source tracing and the impact of different configurations in an accessible way.
-The modular designed code can be found inside this repository in the folder "Google_Colab-Interactive_AI_Playground".
+The modular designed code can be found in the folder "Google_Colab-Interactive_AI_Playground".

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/luca-g97/Master-Thesis/blob/main/Interactive_AI_Playground.ipynb)